-If staff have personal phones or devices these are stored securely in their bags/cupboards and will be switched off or on silent whilst during the teaching day.
+If staff have personal phones or devices these are stored securely these are stored securely in their bags/cupboards and will be switched off or on silent whilst during the teaching day.

 Electronic devices should be password protected so that content cannot be accessed by unauthorised users.